zolfaghariid/wireguard-go/README.md

 ### Prerequisites

-- Go (version 1.15 or later recommended)
+- You can download prebuilt binaries or compile it with Go (You MUST use go 1.20)
 - Basic understanding of VPN and proxy configurations

 ### Installation